EduardasV/Porfiles-app-feedback/README.md

 * when in mobile view, have log-out on the same line as the hamburger glyphicon, show the name only when ther nav bar is expanded. this is because the name takes up space which makes it look like you have 2 navbars.
 * add a feature where you could order your projects.
 * ... add a correct character count to description... make it clear it counts the title too.
+*  the size of the title of the project is not resizable.
+*   Profile isn't very well-formatted: when converted to pdf it isn't formated correctly. (bug)

 ### Hanad Ahmed:
 What I felt could be improved is that in the summary the character count could be increased as there was only 600 character available and that is including spaces and full stops, commas and so-forth.